lovell/sharp/docs/api-output.md

 ## withMetadata
 Include all metadata (EXIF, XMP, IPTC) from the input image in the output image.
-This will also convert to and add a web-friendly sRGB ICC profile unless a custom output profile is provided.
+This will also convert to and add a web-friendly sRGB ICC profile if appropriate, unless a custom output profile is provided.

 The default behaviour, when `withMetadata` is not used, is to convert to the device-independent sRGB colour space and strip all metadata, including the removal of any ICC profile.